PREPARING FOR THE FUTURE

 QUESTION ABOUT THE MASTER CAMPUS PLAN?

-The Campus Master Plan design is complete and approved by the vestry to advance into the detailed design phase.
-This phase will last 14 months and lead to the creation of final construction documents ready for city permit approval.
-The permitting process is expected to take about 8 months, and if all goes smoothly, we could be breaking ground as soon as late 2026.
-From there, construction will take approximately 20-22 months, with the entire project set to be completed by the 3rd quarter of 2028.
+The Campus Master Plan design is complete and approved by the vestry, allowing the project to move into the detailed design phase.
+This current stage is expected to take approximately 14 months and will result in final construction documents ready for submission to the city for permitting.
+The permitting process is anticipated to take around 8 months.
+If all proceeds as planned, groundbreaking could begin as early as the Fall 2026.
+Construction is projected to take 20 to 22 months, with full project completion targeted for the third quarter of 2028.

 Parking is often an issue, particularly during the week when we have many programmed activities.
 While available parking is not currently a significant hindrance to attending our worship services and Sunday School, it is not ideal, and we believe it will become an increasing problem as we grow over time.
 With this in mind, we believe it will be important to add parking to our campus while we continue to partner with our neighbors to satisfy a portion of our parking needs.
 We are now exploring ways we can consider adding parking to our campus.